metosin/ring-swagger-ui/README.md

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Metosin Oy

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License, the same as Clojure.